Thomas-Ries/portfolio/README.md

 # Portfolio

 First publication of my portfolio.
-All the projects were made during my courses at Epitech Strasbourg.
+All the projects were made during my Front-End Web Developer courses at Epitech Strasbourg.

 # Date
 25/02/2020